HolyBlackCat/quasi-msys2/README.md

     For CMake you should be using the `win-cmake` wrapper.

+    `pkg-config` should work too, but it requires special

   * Debug executables running under Wine.

     Use the `win-gdb` wrapper.
 MSYS2 GDB doesn't interact well with a regular terminal, but runs nicely inside of `wineconsole`.
 This wrapper starts `wineconsole` automatically.

+## What exactly are we doing with the kernel

+When you run `env/shell.sh`, it creates a new Bash shell and does `source env/all_quiet.src` in it, which, in turn, goes over all other scripts in `env/` and runs them one by one (`*.mk` are run with `make -f ...`, `*.src` are run with `source ...`).

+The kernel configuration is done by one of those scripts, `env/binfmk.mk`.
+For that it needs to ask you for a `sudo` password.

+When run manually, this makefile will behave a more nicely, explaining the extra options it has and asking you for confirmation before executing each `sudo` command.
+If you don't trust the makefile, you can inspect it and run the commands manually, that shouldn't be hard.

+All it does it configuring [`binfmt_misc`](https://www.kernel.org/doc/Documentation/admin-guide/binfmt-misc.rst) by adding a custom executable format (Windows `.exe`s), with `wine` as the handler.

 ## Package manager usage